ESP32: Getting Started With Firebase (Realtime Database)

 You need to set authentication methods for your app.

 “Most apps need to know the identity of a user.
-In other words, it takes care of logging in and identify the users (in this case, the ESP32).
-Knowing a user’s identity allows an app to securely save user data in the cloud and provide the same personalized experience across all of the user’s devices.”
-To learn more about the authentication methods, you can read the documentation.
+In other words, it takes care of logging in and identifying the users (in this case, the ESP32).
+Knowing a user’s identity allows an app to securely save user data in the cloud …” To learn more about the authentication methods, you can read the documentation.

-1. On the left sidebar, click on Authentication and then on Get started.
-Set Up Firebase Project for ESP32 and ESP8266 Authentication Methods
+1. On the left sidebar, click on Build > Authentication and then on Get started.

 3. Creating a Realtime Database